 Thresholds were developed with reference to 2015 groundwater levels.
 In general, measurable objectives were established based on providing a 5-year drought buffer above the minimum threshold.
-The opposite approach was taken in the southeastern region where the measurable objective was established based on 2015 groundwater levels and the minimum threshold was determined by providing a 5-year drought buffer below the established measurable objective.
+The opposite approach was taken in the southeastern region, where the measurable objective was established based on 2015 groundwater levels and the minimum threshold was determined by providing a 5-year drought buffer below the established measurable objective based on changes in groundwater levels during the recent extended drought.

-A table summarizing minimum thresholds and measurable objectives is included in the GSP.
-Graphs showing the minimum threshold and measurable objective for each of the representative wells are contained in an appendix to the GSP.
+A table summarizing minimum thresholds and measurable objectives is included in the Draft GSP.
+Graphs showing the minimum threshold and measurable objective for each representative well are in an appendix to the Draft GSP.